 We run an intense 3 year Key Stage 3 curriculum, which offers a wide variety of sports.
 Over the 3 years we teach modules such as rugby, basketball, gymnastics, netball, athletics, tennis, football, hockey, trampolining, badminton, HRF, cricket, rounders and table tennis.
 Each module is 8 lessons long and many more.
 The outcomes of these modules means the students have the skills, techniques and knowledge for the sports in which we offer.

-Over the 3 years we track and assess student’s progress using their Self – Assessment Booklets.
+Over the 3 years we track and assess student’s progress using our Assessment Booklets.
 This assessment is in line with the new GCSE criteria.
 We give the opportunity for students to reflect on their own progress and set targets to improve.

 We run a wide arrange of extra – curricular opportunities for our Key Stage 3 students and compete in most competitions against Luton Schools.